toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Add Total Monthly Goals

 Add a 'Total Monthly Goals' section to the budget inspector, which displays the total amount of monthly funding goals.
+It's also possible to have a more detailed overview of the goals, and information of 'Income vs Spending' for the month.

 ## Adjust Budget Row Height